 Fosfomycin is an orally available, broad spectrum antibiotic used largely for treatment of uncomplicated urinary tract infections.
 Fosfomycin is associated with a low rate of transient serum enzyme during therapy and with rare cases of clinically apparent acute liver injury with jaundice.

-Serum aminotransferase elevations occur in a small proportion of patients after a single oral dose of fosfomycin, but at rates similar to those with comparator antibiotics.
+Serum aminotransferase elevations occur in a small proportion of patients after a single oral dose of fosfomycin (1-2%), but at rates similar to those with comparator antibiotics.
 Nevertheless, serum enzyme elevations are mentioned as potential adverse events in the product label for fosfomycin.
 In addition, a small number of cases of clinically apparent liver injury attributed to fosfomycin have been published.
-The time to onset has been short, within one week of a single oral dose or within the first week of intravenous therapy, and the pattern of liver enzyme elevations has been typically mixed or hepatocellular.
-The injury has been self-limited and no cases of acute liver failure or chronic hepatitis have been attributed to fosfomycin.
+The time to onset has been short, within one week of a single oral dose or within the first week of intravenous therapy, and the pattern of liver enzyme elevations has been mixed or hepatocellular.
+The injury has typically been mild and self-limited, and no cases of fatal acute liver failure, chronic hepatitis or vanishing bile duct syndrome have been convincingly linked to fosfomycin.
 The number of cases described has been too few to establish a typical clinical pattern, but immunoallergic features and autoimmune markers appear to be uncommon.

 Mechanism of Injury